vikingeducation/prep_basics/test-yourself-answers.md

 #### Git

-One of the most popular open-source version control systems used for content management and as a tracking systems of files which can be worked on by a group of people.
+One of the most popular open-source version control systems used for content management and as a tracking systems for files which can be worked on by a group of people.

 *Contributed by [David San](https://github.com/sannrs)*